-See what happened when Herman Miller Group Retail used a research-based approach to transform its Global HQ into a place where people can easily work together—in the office and beyond.
+Herman Miller Group Retail used a research-based approach to transform its Global HQ into a place where people connect with ease—in the office and beyond.

 In the summer of 2020, Debbie Propst, President of Herman Miller Group Retail, decided the time was right to help her team begin working in new ways.
 With all Retail employees working remotely, she reflected on how her team could work together more effectively—both within and beyond their Stamford, Connecticut headquarters—to achieve even greater business results.

 Capturing New Opportunities

 The unique challenges of the COVID-19 pandemic presented new opportunities for Herman Miller Group's flourishing Retail business.
 In addition, other Herman Miller Group companies such as Hay and Design Within Reach saw an increased demand for products that enhance the experience of living and working from home.

 To help people keep pace with increasing demand and cut down on lengthy commutes, Propst and the Herman Miller leadership team wanted to empower employees to decide where they could do their work.
 So they updated the company’s flexible work arrangement to include multiple options for working at home.
 They also instituted an enterprise-wide work-from-home program, which gives employees access to furniture and technology for outfitting an efficient home office.

 Recent research from Gallup—a frequent Herman Miller partner on engagement strategies—highlights the benefits of distributed working.
 It enables employees to choose where they’d like to work on a given day and can lead to increased engagement and productivity.